bgd-labs/aave-gov-level-2-update/security/sigmap/tests/README.md

 brownie test
 ```

-Note you'll need to delete `<path to disk storage folder>` to run the tests again.
+Note you'll need to kill `ganache-cli` and delete the folder `<path to disk storage folder>` to run the tests again otherwise it re-uses the previous db and complains about block numbers.